-This time, Walter Bello introduces us to one of the millions of unknown angles of Costa Rica’s biodiversity.
-Furthermore, if we assume that in Costa Rica there are hundreds of miles of insect species .
-Below is the fantastic picture Walter got, along with his own story.
+On this occasion, Walter Bello is the one who presents us with one of the millions of unknown angles of the biodiversity of Costa Rica.
+Above all, if we think that there are hundreds of thousands of known insect species, and hundreds of thousands that are still to be registered.
+Below is the sensational image obtained by Walter, along with his own story.

 THE STORY BEHIND THE SHOT

 Usually, when you are thinking about taking a photograph, you hope to be able to visit some extraordinary places to observe and capture something incredible.
-Sometimes we less appreciate the spaces that surround us frequently, and that may contain something surprising.
-Such is the case with this image.
-We were cleaning the office windows when we find a rare patch.
-By looking at it carefully, we managed to see a group of eggs deposited on the glass of my office door.
+Sometimes we less appreciate spaces that frequently surround us, and that may contain something surprising.
+Such is the case of this image.
+We were cleaning our office windows when we found a strange stain.
+Upon closer inspection, we were able to see a group of eggs deposited on the glass of my office door.

 “the eggs were hatching, some individuals were already emerging, and others were struggling to emerge”

-A simple view was just a small patch that measured less than about 5mm of space.
+A simple view was just a small “patch” that measured less than about 5mm in size.
 Tiny and a little without grace at a glance.
-Since the eggs were still in development, we decided to leave them in the glass and do not clean it for the next few days.
-After a week of waiting, we were able to observe during the morning that the patch had some movement, the eggs were hatching, some individuals were already emerging, and others were struggling to emerge.
-Even so, this microscopic world is incredible.
-Sometimes the smallest things are the most amazing, also remembering that not only the most remote hold the best biodiversity!
-Very close to our home, a whole world can exist!
-According to the biologist Gernotz Kunnz they could correspond to eggs and nymphs of the order of the heteroptera.
+Since the eggs were still in development, we decided to leave them in the glass and not clean them for the next few days.
+After a week of waiting, we observed in the morning that the “patch” had some movement.
+Some individuals were already hatching, and others were struggling to do so.
+The microscopic world is incredible, where often the smallest things are the most surprising or not necessarily in the most remote places is the best biodiversity.
+Very close to our home, a whole world can exist.

 WALTER BELLO VILLALOBOS / BIO